nya3jp/tast/docs/running_tests.md

 ## Controlling whether tests are rebuilt

-When the `-build` flag is true (the default), `tast run` rebuilds the `cros` test bundle and (in the case of local tests) pushes it to the DUT as `/usr/local/share/tast/bundles_pushed/cros`.
+When the `-build` flag is true (the default), `tast run` rebuilds the `cros` test bundle and pushes it to the DUT as `/usr/local/share/tast/bundles_pushed/cros`.
 This permits faster compilation and deployment when writing new tests than the normal `emerge`/`cros deploy` cycle can provide.

-The `buildtype` flag accepts a `local` or `remote` parameter to specify which type of tests to build, push, and run. `local` is the default.

 The name of the bundle to build, push, and run can be specified via the `-buildbundle` flag.
 If the bundle's source code is outside of the [tast-tests